CycloneDX/guides/SBOM/en/0x20-Lifecycle_Phases.md

 \emptyparagraph
 </div>

-Support for SAM use cases is critical for enterprise adoption.
+Support for SAM and ITAM use cases is critical for enterprise adoption.
 An interesting distinction between SDLC and SAM use cases center around license compliance.
 Solutions supporting the SDLC typically involve open-source license compliance or intellectual property use cases.
 Whereas SAM is largely concerned with commercial license and procurement use cases.
 OWASP CycloneDX has extensive support for both.
 Refer to the "Use Cases" chapter for more information.

 <div style="page-break-after: always; visibility: hidden">